Tak1za/ivar/README.md

 # ivar
-**This is a repository for a server synced, multi-device chat application**
+**This is a repository for the backend of a server synced, multi-device chat application**

 Functionality:
 1. Users can create groups which can contain 2 to 50 members.